Virtual Lobby Tools

-To edit your Virtual Lobby tools, go to Event > Virtual Lobby > press Tools.
+To configure Virtual Lobby Tools, navigate to Event > Virtual Lobby > Settings button.

-if you enable it, the Virtual Lobby will display a series of content, overriding the event information.
+When enabled, the Virtual Lobby will display the News feed, overriding the event information.

 Random group rooms

-If you enable it, attendees will be able to schedule one-to-one meetings with other participants.
+When enabled, Meetings section will be visible, and attendees will be able to schedule one-on-one meetings with other participants.

 Dedicated WebRTC IP

-It enables a dedicated IP range for WebRTC video conferencing.
-Having a dedicated IP address means your domain is assigned an IP address that isn't shared or used by any other domains.
+When enabled, a dedicated IP range for WebRTC video conferencing will be used, and your domain will be assigned an IP address that is not shared or used by any other domains.

-Once enabled, a WebRTC dedicated IP list will be displayed at the bottom of this page, as shown below:
+Once enabled, a WebRTC dedicated IP list will be displayed at the bottom of the Virtual Lobby Tools page, as shown below: